Paul Martin: Foreign relations

 On February 24, 2005, Foreign Affairs Minister Pierre Pettigrew told the House of Commons that Canada would not participate in the American National Missile Defense Program, and that he expected to be consulted in the case of a missile being launched over Canadian airspace.
 Martin's decision met with much praise, but others saw that the government was distancing itself from the U.S. His government continued to cooperate with the United States on border control, refugee claimants, and defense, and he appointed seasoned Liberal politician Frank McKenna as Canada's ambassador to Washington.

 Martin was criticized for failing to reach a foreign-aid target of 0.7 percent of GDP, most notably by Bono of Irish rock group U2 (who claimed that he was going to "kick [Martin's] butt" over the issue).
 Martin later responded that, in his view, many foreign leaders had made pledges that were too fanciful and that he would only commit to targets that he knew his government could be held accountable for.

 Martin became involved in a diplomatic row with the United States administration after accusing, with Bill Clinton, the US of not listening to global environmental concerns.
-Martin rejected US Ambassador David Wilkins's rebuke and said he was standing up for Canada's interests over softwood and other issues.
+Martin rejected US ambassador David Wilkins's rebuke and said he was standing up for Canada's interests over softwood and other issues.

-Martin promoted the expansion of the G8 into a larger group of twenty nations, G20, whose inaugural chairman was himself.
-He also forged a closer relationship with the People's Republic of China by announcing the strategic partnership initiative during PRC President Hu Jintao's state visit to Canada in September 2005.
+Martin promoted the expansion of the G8 into a larger group of twenty nations, G20, initially at the level of finance and central bankers, whose inaugural chairman was himself, and later amid the 2008 global financial crisis, at the level of leaders.
+He also forged a closer relationship with the People's Republic of China by announcing the strategic partnership initiative during PRC president Hu Jintao's state visit to Canada in September 2005.